How we measure agent readability

 - About and contact information

-- Transparency signals (methodology, data sourcing)
+- Transparency signals — methodology, data sourcing, external references

-- llms.txt and AI-specific accessibility
+- llms.txt presence and validity

-- Agent type diversity
+- Agent Skills index

 Scoring